Eva LaRue

 Eva Maria LaRue (/ləˈruː/; born December 27, 1966) is an American actress and model.
-She is known for her roles as Maria Santos on All My Children and Det.
-Natalia Boa Vista on CSI: Miami.
+She is known for her roles as Maria Santos on All My Children and Detective Natalia Boa Vista on CSI: Miami.

 Early life

 LaRue was born in Long Beach, California to Marcie and Luis LaRue.
 She has three siblings, sisters Nika and Lara and a brother, Luis Jr. She is a member of the Baháʼí Faith.

 LaRue began acting at the age of six and was later a teenage beauty queen.
 She won Danfranc Productions Miss California Empire 1984 title at the state pageant held in Irvine, California.
 In 1985, she graduated from Norco High School.

 Career

 Modeling

 LaRue started modeling after graduating from high school, first working with the Judith Fontaine Agency and eventually with Frederick's of Hollywood.
 She appeared in infomercials for Zumba fitness workout and Sheer Cover Studio mineral makeup.
 She has graced the cover of numerous magazines, including LA Direct, Vivmag, Orange Coast, InStyle Weddings, Woman's World, and Latina.